axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/input-text/README.md

 The string-valued `label` provides the label text as HTML.

+### refId

+The string-valued `refId` sets the reference for label and input, if no `refId` is set a random id number will be created.

 ### name\*

 The string-valued `name` of the element for purposes of form submission.